lemonn0902/lemonn0902/README.md

-# 💫 About Me:
+## 💫 About Me:
 ## hi there!
+I'm Shreya :)<br>
-I'm Shreya :)<br>- 🎓 2nd year student at RV College of Engineering  <br>- ⚙️ Interested in learning more about web dev, backend systems, AI and ML  <br>- 🤖 Occasionally yells at the computer and calls it *debugging*  <br>- 💬 Pronouns: she/her
+- 🎓 2nd year student at RV College of Engineering  <br>- ⚙️ Interested in learning more about web dev, backend systems, AI and ML  <br>- 🤖 Occasionally yells at the computer and calls it *debugging*  <br>- 💬 Pronouns: she/her

 ## 🌐 Socials: